directus/docs/content/index.md

 navigation: false
 ---

-::callout{icon="material-symbols:favorite-rounded"}
+::callout{icon="material-symbols:favorite-rounded" class="max-w-2xl" color="red"}
-  **This documentation is brand new and we need your feedback while we finish them up.**<br> On each page you'll find a :icon{name="material-symbols:thumb-up-outline"} and :icon{name="material-symbols:thumb-down-outline"} button with the chance to share more feedback or open an issue directly on the [directus/docs](https://github.com/directus/docs) repo.<br> We look forward reading it.
-With love — the Directus Core Team.
+  **This documentation is brand new and we'd love your feedback while we finish the details.**<br> On each page you'll find a :icon{name="material-symbols:thumb-up-outline"} and :icon{name="material-symbols:thumb-down-outline"} button with the chance to share more feedback or open an issue directly on the [directus/docs](https://github.com/directus/docs) repo.
+Thanks in advance!
 ::